AEFeinstein/Super-2024-Swadge-FW/docs/SETUP.md

 It is recommended to use native tools (i.e. Windows programs on Windows), not Windows Subsystem for Linux (WSL) or a virtual machine.

-macOS is not officially supported quite yet.
-It is likely possible to build the firmware on macOS, and the emulator has limited support on Mac OS, requiring:

-- xquartz
-- libxinerama

-These can be obtained through [Homebrew](https://brew.sh/).
-Note that at this time, there is no sound on the macOS builds.
-When running on macOS, you will need to run the emulator through the xQuartz terminal instead.
-For running the formatter, cpp checker, docs generator, and more, you will need the following from Homebrew as well:

-- clang-format
-- cppcheck
-- wget
-- doxygen

 Espressif's installation guide notes limitations for the ESP-IDF's path:
 > The installation path of ESP-IDF and ESP-IDF Tools must not be longer than 90 characters.
 >